Robotics-Club-IIT-BHU/Robotics-Club-x-NTU-MAERC-collab/Day3_PIDCode/README.md

 ## PID CONTROL CODE FOR LINE FOLLOWING BOT

-### We congaratulate you that you attended the workshop and learnt some of the awesome concepts of PID
+### We congratulate you that you attended the workshop and learnt some of the awesome concepts of PID
 ***
 <p align="center">
  <img  width="400" height="400" src="https://sayingimages.com/wp-content/uploads/expert-level-good-job-meme.jpg">